Platform-OS/platformos-check/docs/api/check.md

 # Check API

-PlatformOS Check uses static analysis.
-It parses theme files into an AST, and then calls the appropriate checks to analyze it.
+PlatformOS Check uses static analysis by parsing theme files into an Abstract Syntax Tree (AST), and then applying various checks to this structure.

-An [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) is a tree of node, representing the theme file.
+An [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree), or Abstract Syntax Tree, is a tree representation of the abstract syntactic structure of a theme file.
+Each node in the tree corresponds to a part of the code.

-Checks are Ruby classes with callback methods:
+The checks are implemented as Ruby classes with callback methods:

-- `on_TYPE` that runs before a node of the specific TYPE is visited.
+- `on_TYPE`: Runs before a node of the specific TYPE is visited.
-- `after_TYPE` that runs after a node of the specific TYPE is visited.
+- `after_TYPE`: Runs after a node of the specific TYPE has been visited.

-There are three types of checks currently supported:
+Currently, PlatformOS Check supports three types of checks:

 - [`LiquidCheck`](/docs/api/liquid_check.md)
 - [`HtmlCheck`](/docs/api/html_check.md)